 - Determine whether your Linux distribution requires LSB compliance.

 If it does, edit the init.d script.

-Diagnose and implement systemd
+Verify and use systemd

-Determine whether your Linux host uses systemd
+Determine whether your Linux Machine uses systemd

 At the Linux command line, enter the command:

 sudo stat /proc/1/exe | head -1